oracle-livelabs/goldengate/oci-ggs/create/create-gb.md

     ![GoldenGate Overview page](images/01-02-ggs-overview.png " ")

 3. You may need to select a compartment.
 Under List Scope, from the Comparment dropdown, expand the root compartment, and then select the compartment associated with your username.
-For example, if your LiveLab username is LL1234-user, expand root, and then select the compartment **LL1234-COMPARTMENT**.
+For example, if your LiveLab username is LL1234-user, expand root, expand LiveLabs, and then select the compartment **LL1234-COMPARTMENT**.

+    > **Tip:** *You can find your User name in the Workshop Details section.*

 4. On the Deployments page, click **Create Deployment**.